Evolution and determinants of firm-level systemic risk in local production networks: Results

 \subsection{The Hungarian production network}

 Supplier-customer relations in the Hungarian economy are obtained from firm-level value added tax (VAT) transaction data \cite{borsos2020unfolding,diem2022quantifying} (see Methods).
-Since data contain no information on the type of product exchanged, but only the industrial classification of firms, we follow the typical assumption in related studies that every firm produces only one out of $m$ different products (goods or services), which is determined by the firm's industry classification.
+Since data contain no information on the type of product exchanged, but only the industrial classification of firms, we follow the typical assumption in related studies that every firm produces only one out of $m$ different products (goods or services) \cite{diem2022quantifying}, which is determined by the firm's industry classification.
 Therefore, we assume that each firm $i$ produces product $p_i$ corresponding to its NACE (Statistical Classification of Economic Activities in the European Community~\cite{ramon2021nace}) classification scheme on the 4-digit level, with a total of $m=615$ product categories.

-The data is then represented as a directed weighted network, where nodes correspond to firms and a link from supplier firm $i$ to buyer firm $j$ is established when data report a transaction from $j$ to $i$, with value $w_{i\to j}$ corresponding to the volume of product type $p_i$ delivered from $i$ to $j$.
+The data is then represented as a directed weighted network, where nodes correspond to firms and a link from supplier firm $i$ to buyer firm $j$ is established when data report a purchase transaction from $j$ to $i$, with value $w_{i\to j}$ corresponding to the volume of product type $p_i$ delivered from $i$ to $j$.
 We aggregate transactions between firms on a yearly basis to build production networks for the time range 2015-2022.
 These networks are extremely large, with hundreds of thousands of firms and millions of transactions.
-To make these networks computationally manageable and at the same time to remove possible geographical effects, we only consider firms whose headquarters are based in Budapest (the vast majority of firms in Hungary) and remove very small firms (in terms of employees and customers -- see Methods and Supplementary Materials \ref{si:filtering} and \ref{si:out-str} for further details).
-In this way, we decrease the size of the network by a factor of ten and obtain yearly snapshots of the {\em local} production network of Budapest (see Table \ref{tab_nodes-edges} in Methods).
+Moreover they are not coherent in time, as the VAT reporting threshold (the minimum value for a transaction to appear in the data) was lowered in 2018 and completely removed in 2020 (see Supplementary Materials S1 for forfordetails on the various thresholds are how they affect our data).
+To make these networks computationally manageable and at the same time to remove threshold effects, we apply the highest reporting threshold of 2015 to all networks.
+Further, we only consider firms whose headquarters are based in Budapest (the region with the highest firm concentration and economic activity) and remove the smallest firms (in terms of number of employees and customers) -- see Methods and Supplementary Materials S1 and S3 for further details.
+In this way, we decrease the size of the networks by a factor ten and obtain yearly coherent snapshots of the {\em local} production network of Budapest (see Table \ref{tab_nodes-edges} in Methods).